Skip to main content

 Software prerequisites

 • Install Python 3.6 or higher versions.
-See the Python documentation on how to install Python.
+Refer to the Python documentation for instructions on how to install Python.

-• Ensure that the package manager pip, Poetry, or PDM is used by your projects to build your software packages.
-From Python 3.12, install setuptools if you use pip.
+• Use the package manager pip, Poetry, PDM, UV, or Pipenv in your projects to build your software packages.

-• Set up any build, code generation, or other dependencies that are required to install your project’s packages.
+• Set up any build, code generation, or other dependencies that your project’s packages require.

 • Organize the project as one or more packages using setup.py, setup.cfg, pyproject.toml, or requirements.txt package manifest files.